EmBitz/EBlink/README.md

 - Compare MCU flash against a ELF, IHEX or SREC file.
 - All device related functions by c-like squirrel scripting e.g. flash or ext.
 EEprom algorithms, device reset strategy etc etc
 - Squirrel script tracing and debugging after version 6.0, place breakpoints and watch the local variables.
 Step in,over,out or till exception [ Link to EBlink forum ](https://embitz.org/forum/thread-227.html)
+- Use a GDB proxy connection to perform remote debugging behind a NAT network via an external TCP bridge.
+The bridge source code is available upon request.
 - Ready for multiple interfaces

 #### Remarks: